DaveRead/microKENBAK-1-Compiler/Documentation/LanguageSpecification.md

 The complete list of keywords are:

-`ADD, FROM, GOTO, IF, ISZERO, LABEL, LET, NOTZERO, SUBTRACT, SYSCALL, TO`
+`ADD, FROM, GOTO, HALT, IF, ISZERO, LABEL, LET, NOTZERO, SUBTRACT, SYSCALL, TO`

 ##Variables